 U.S. Census Bureau, Current Population Survey, 2023

 Then the collapse began.
-In 1965, Daniel Patrick Moynihan — a government researcher who later became a U.S. Senator — published "The Negro Family — The Case for National Action" (U.S. Department of Labor, 1965).
+In 1965, Daniel Patrick Moynihan — a government researcher who later became a U.S. Senator — published “The Negro Family — The Case for National Action” (U.S. Department of Labor, 1965).
 At the time, 25% of Black children were born to unmarried mothers.
-Moynihan called this a crisis.
-He warned that the disintegration of the Black family would produce a "tangle of pathology" that would trap generations in poverty.
+Moynihan called this a crisis and warned that the disintegration of the Black family would produce a “tangle of pathology” that would trap generations in poverty.

 He was called a racist for saying it.
 The report was buried.
 The conversation was shut down.